 Telos Z/IP ONE - Managing Connections

-The Z/IP ONE, with it’s Agile Connection Technology™ offers the best experience with point to point codec calls over the Internet.
-It all started with the ISDN Zephyr, allowing users to send and receive stereo, high fidelity, digital audio from one place to another using the Public Switched Telephone Network (PSTN).
-As the world of Internet Protocol (IP) replaces the traditional PSTN, we've developed the Z/IP ONE as a viable replacement for this newer protocol.
-Once of the benefits to using the public Internet versus the PSTN is the amount of control you, the user, have over the connection to the rest of the world.
-With the PSTN, a connection to another device is handled by the phone company and this device connects directly to that device until the phone company disconnects the route.
-With IP technology, every device is connected to every other device all the time and the data is filtered based on IP address and a few other things that we won’t get into here.
-The main player in this role for the is the router.
+The Z/IP ONE, with its Agile Connection Technology™, offers the best experience with point-to-point codec calls over the Internet.
+As the world of Internet Protocol (IP) replaces the traditional Public Switched Telephone Network (PSTN), we've developed the Z/IP ONE as a solution.
+One of the benefits of using the public Internet versus the PSTN is the amount of control you, the user, have over the connection to the rest of the world.
+With IP technology, every device connects to all other devices all the time and the data is filtered based on IP address (and a few other things).
+The main player in this role is your router.

-A router (or firewall) is a separate device that may have a modem and an Ethernet switch built in.
-It’s job is to interface a private network with the public Internet and route data from the public Internet to the appropriate locations on the private network.
-This is where you have the control that the PSTN simply does not offer.
-With a router, you can house one or more Z/IP ONEs on a private network and manage their connections to the Public internet on a single IP address with port forwards sometimes without the help of the provider.
+A router (or firewall) is a separate device that may have a modem and an Ethernet switch built-in.
+Its job is to interface a private network with the public Internet and route data from the public Internet to the appropriate locations on the private network.
+With a router, you can house one or more Z/IP ONEs on a private network and manage their connections to the Public Internet on a single public-facing IP address using port forwarding.

 The ZIP Directory Server

-Every 10 seconds or so, the Z/IP will send a ping to the directory server.
-If the listen port is set to 0 (We'll explain in a minute) this ping will go out on a random port.
-This ping will carry your router's outward facing IP address and the port the Z/IP is using to ping.
-When the ZIP Server sees the ping, it will respond and ZIP indicator on the front panel status window will light up.
+Every 10 seconds or so, the Z/IP will send a message to the directory server.
+This message will go out carrying your router's public-facing IP address and a random, high port number to respond on.
+When the ZIP Server sees the message, it will respond and the ZIP indicator on the Z/IP ONE's front panel status window will light up.